Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Discussion

-This time scale gives an upper limit on the dust replenishment time scale after the luminosity decline, and is consistent with the observed time scale $t_{\text{retro}}$ ($2~\text{yr} \lesssim t_\text{retro} \lesssim 4~\text{yr}$; Section~\ref{sec:expected_dust}), implying that the failed dusty disk wind launched from the cooled accretion disk atmosphere in the faint phase of Mrk~590 can explain the replenishment of the innermost dust distribution within a few years after the luminosity decline in 2002$-$2003.
+Given that the dust emission can emerge before the dusty disk wind reaches the peak height, Eq.~(\ref{eqn:disk_wind}) gives an upper limit on the dust replenishment time scale after the luminosity decline.
+This time scale is consistent with the observed time scale $t_{\text{retro}}$ ($2~\text{yr} \lesssim t_\text{retro} \lesssim 4~\text{yr}$; Section~\ref{sec:expected_dust}), implying that the failed dusty disk wind launched from the cooled accretion disk atmosphere in the faint phase of Mrk~590 can explain the replenishment of the innermost dust distribution within a few years after the luminosity decline in 2002$-$2003.